 Satisfy your sweet tooth with these no-bake cheesecake recipes

 What’s not to love about a chiffon-like regal dessert?
 Cheesecakes have a distinct position in the desserts kingdom, with their unique softness, a super-sweet flavor, and often, a slight tang.
 In the present time, cheesecakes have become a comfort food of sorts.
 In fact, Golden Girls has mentioned cheesecakes upwards of 100 times.
 That’s how you know it’s a regal dessert.
+There are even websites, such as the Cheesecake Factory, that offer sweet, delectable cheesecakes and you can check the Cheesecake Factory menu and prices here.

 If you’re a dessert person, you probably love a good cheesecake.
 Even better if the cheesecake can be whipped up without much effort.
 No-bake cheesecakes are exactly that.
 If you compare baked cheesecakes & no-bake cheesecakes, the main difference lies in the use of eggs in the recipe.